Tokyo DisneySea Guide: The Best DisneySea Rides and How to Plan 1-Day Itinerary

 • Passes can sell out: If you snooze, you lose!
 Once the limited number of passes is sold out, the times start disappearing from your app, so make sure to prioritize your attractions.

-• Not all passes area available for all rides: You will need to mix and match—getting the best pass combination is a game of planning and strategy, and standing in long lines of the attractions you can’t, for whatever reason, get passes for.
+• Not all passes are available for all rides: You will need to mix and match—getting the best pass combination is a game of planning and strategy, and standing in long lines of the attractions you can’t, for whatever reason, get passes for.

 • Stay flexible: Standby Pass times can vary and keep changing depending on time of day and demand, so keep an eye on the app for updates.
 Also, since you can’t book more than one of each type of pass at once, you’ll have to keep going back in the app throughout the day to see what kind of skip-the-line action you can score.

-• Check wait times: The app (and DisneySea’s website) is updated ith current waiting times at all rides, which can be a lifesaver if you don’t want to run across the park to Peter Pan’s Adventure Land only to find a 90-minute line snaking its way into your amusement park nightmares.
-Literally, right now I’m checking just for fun and that’s the real waiting time.
+• Check wait times: The app (and DisneySea’s website) is updated with current waiting times at all rides, which can be a lifesaver if you don’t want to run across the park to Peter Pan’s Adventure Land only to find a 90-minute line snaking its way into your amusement park nightmares.
+Literally, right now I’m checking just for fun, and that’s the real waiting time.
 An hour and a half!
 Yikes!

 • Try single rider: The Single Rider Line is a fantastic hack for solo visitors or groups willing to split up temporarily to save time.
 It’s available for certain popular attractions, like the Indiana Jones Adventure and Raging Spirits.
 This line lets you fill in empty seats on rides, significantly reducing your wait time compared to the regular queue.
 Just head to the ride's entrance, look for the Single Rider sign, and let the cast member know you’re riding solo.

-• Go oldschool: I honestly hate this “system”, but my girlfriend seemed to get a kick out of it... cutting in front of people is one way of going about it, I guess.
+• Go oldschool: I honestly hate this “system”, but my girlfriend seemed to get a kick out of it...
+Cutting in front of people is one way of going about it, I guess.
 And hey, it works, because the locals are so polite they’ll just let you.
 You can imagine the arguments we had at just about every ride where I refused to take advantage of them.

 With a good strategy, you’ll spend less time waiting and more time enjoying the magic of DisneySea.
 And if you see someone sprinting past you at the entrance, just know they read this guide too.
 Maybe you should’ve paid better attention!